deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 He was about to swipe his phone to open the door lock when a thought occurred to him.
 Experimentally, he knocked on his own hotel room door.

-"*Come in.*"
+"*Come in."*

 The door wasn't locked, and Special Agent Williams was sitting in the large comfortable chair by the window, putting down a tablet.
 "Well done." she added.
-“You have good instincts.”
+"You have good instincts."

 "Save it."
 Kevin muttered, and sat on his bed.
-“Look, Williams-”
+"Look, Williams-"

 "Ah." she raised a finger.
-“Small note on tradecraft for you. '*Williams*' is a cover name.
+"Small note on tradecraft for you. '*Williams*' is a cover name.
 Professionally and to you, I go by Darcy.
-Special Agent Darcy, if you want to be formal.”
+Special Agent Darcy, if you want to be formal."

 "Darcy, huh?
 That a fake name too?"

 "If it was, why would I tell you?"
 She smiled again.
-“I would have introduced myself as Darcy if you hadn't dug up Williams to say hello.”
+"I would have introduced myself as Darcy if you hadn't dug up Williams to say hello."

 "Pardon me for spoiling your entrance."
 Kevin deadpanned.
-“So what, are you offering me a job as well?”
+"So what, are you offering me a job as well?"

 "I am." she agreed.
-“Though I suspect the title won't be as impressive as whatever it is Byron's calling your new role.”
+"Though I suspect the title won't be as impressive as whatever it is Byron's calling your new role."

 "Comestible attendant."

 Either Darcy's professional façade genuinely did slip for a moment, or else she was by a league the most flawless liar Kevin had ever met.
 "Hah!" she giggled, and raised a hand to cover her mouth.
-“Oh, that's good.
-I like that.”
+"Oh, that's good.
+I like that."

 "So what *would* my job be?"
 Kevin asked her, deciding he probably had got through to the real woman under the Company act, whoever she was, and allowing himself a satisfied smile.